 ctx protocol

 Starting point simple printing wrappers for bash-test.sh ctx.bash, test.nim ctx2d.nim and test.py ctx2d.py provide ways to experiment with terminal apps in these languages, the bash wrapper is most complete in that it also incorporates events, none of these do images/textures yet.
+The simulators for flow3r and tildagon badges have a more complete python wrappers as part of the simulator.

 The bash example ctx-clock.sh, renders an analog clock without using any binding that scales with the terminal window, for more examples of the ctx syntax in practice see the rendering test gallery.